President & COO

 Mr. D’Angio is an advisor to several biotechnology and pharmaceutical companies and has been in the pharmaceutical industry for more than 30 years, with experience in commercial manufacturing, drug product development, risk management operations and investigational materials supply.
 From 1998 to 2016 he served as Senior Vice President, Global Head of Technical Operations at Celgene Corporation where he gained extensive cross-functional and technical leadership experience in building and operating a global pharmaceutical manufacturing and supply chain organization.
 He provided direct leadership in establishing global commercial readiness standards and practices at Celgene, resulting in a number of timely CMC filing and rapid product launches.
 Mr. D’Angio has a particular commitment to operational excellence and expertise in the management of highly technical cross-functional international teams focused on asset development through filing and commercialization.
 He has also built teams with long standing and industry leading employee engagement metrics.
 Earlier in his career, Mr. D’Angio served for 13 years in the manufacturing group at Novartis.

-Mr. Roemer is the Senior Vice President, Corporate Development and a founding senior leadership team member of Roivant Sciences, a biopharmaceutical company focused on reducing the time and cost of developing new medicines for patients and sharing those savings with the healthcare system.
-He previously served as Roivant’s Senior Vice President, Finance & Operations and has raised approximately $1.2 billion in private and public (IPO) capital for Roivant, Axovant Sciences and Myovant Sciences since 2014.
-Prior to joining Roivant, Mr. Roemer was a Managing Director for the Trout Group and Trout Capital, where he provided financial advisory and investor relations services for life sciences companies and completed over $300 million of fundraising transactions.
-He previously served as Chief Financial Officer & Treasurer of Zelos Therapeutics and was a Vice President & General Manager and the first full-time management hire at Pharmasset (acquired by Gilead).
-Mr. Roemer was a healthcare consultant for Booz-Allen & Hamilton and Deloitte Consulting, and he held various operational roles at Bank of America.
-Mr. Roemer currently serves on the Board of Trustees of the Helene Fuld College of Nursing.
+Mr. Roemer is a founding senior leadership team member of Roivant Sciences and currently serves as Senior Vice President, Corporate Development.
+Mr. Roemer previously served as Senior Vice President, Finance & Operations from the company's inception through June 2016 and Chief Financial Officer of Axovant Sciences in 2015.
+He has raised approximately $1.2 billion in private and public (IPO) capital for Roivant Sciences, Axovant Sciences (NASDAQ:AXON) and Myovant Sciences (NYSE:MYOV) since 2014.
+Prior to joining Roivant, Mr. Roemer was a Managing Director for the Trout Group, where he provided financing, strategic advisory and investor relations services for life sciences clients and completed over $300 million of fundraising transactions.
+He previously served as Chief Financial Officer & Treasurer of Zelos Therapeutics and was a Vice President at Pharmasset (acquired by Gilead) from 1999 to 2008.
+Mr. Roemer was Pharmasset’s first full-time management hire, then responsible for developing the early stage operational infrastructure, fundraising transactions, business development, and investor relations.
+He raised over $100 million of private and public (IPO) equity for the company.
+Prior to Pharmasset, Mr. Roemer was a healthcare consultant for Booz-Allen & Hamilton and Deloitte Consulting, and he held various operational roles at Bank of America.
+He currently serves as a trustee of the Helene Fuld College of Nursing.

 Dr. Yao is the Senior Vice President, R&D and Head of Respiratory, Inflammation & Autoimmunity at MedImmune and leads a cross-functional team dedicated to therapeutic area strategy, prioritization and advancement of the company’s RIA portfolio, a position he has held since 2010.
 He is an accomplished executive and scientist with more than 20 years of experience in the biotechnology and pharmaceutical industry.
 At MedImmune, he initiated the MEDI-Wuxi joint venture and currently serves the CEO.
 Dr. Yao also co-chairs the MedI/AstraZeneca-Amgen collaboration.
 Prior to joining MedImmune, Dr. Yao led the project team leaders (PTL) group for immunology, neurosciences, virology and metabolism for Genentech and prior to that served as Vice President of Research, acting head of Clinical, and Corporate Officer for Tanox.
 Earlier in his career Dr. Yao held key roles at Aventis and Amgen.
 Dr. Yao has authored more than 50 peer reviewed publications and holds over 20 patents and patent applications.